Hopkins Elementary School ● 21920 SW Sherwood Blvd ● Sherwood, OR 97140

 There are two types of Title I schools: Schoolwide Programs and Targeted-Assistance Programs.
 Hopkins

 is a Schoolwide Title I school.
 Schoolwide Programs use funding to support all students in all areas to increase student outcomes.
-Hopkins also uses its Title I funding to hire a run a Pre-Kindergarten program.
+Hopkins also uses its Title I funding to run a Pre-Kindergarten program.

 Click on the link above to learn more about our PreK program, and if we are currently enrolling students.